Community Service Bursary (CSB) - Volunteer Organizations

-- House cleaning/janitorial duties;
+- Cleaning/janitorial duties;

 - Volunteering during school hours (for example, peer tutoring and library work must be done after school hours);

-- The International Baccalaureate community service requirements do not qualify as volunteer work for this bursary;
+- The International Baccalaureate community service requirements;

-- Volunteer hours for political organizations or elections;
+- Volunteering for political organizations or elections;

 How does an Organization register?

 To become a registered volunteer organization with our program, please complete our registration form here - Community Service Bursary Organization Registration Form.